AnselmoChixaro/fr_review/README.md

 # fr_review
-Review my skill for rest assured, selenium, java.
-Improve this skills

-Review the studies to improve my skills
+Review the studies how to create a test framework.

 # Phases